JAlcocerT/JAlcocerT/content/blog/ai-comercial-gpt-multichat.md

 ### Streamlit Chat with OpenAI

+Remember that there will be model/pricing changes over time: https://openai.com/api/pricing/

+See how text will be tokenized: https://platform.openai.com/tokenizer

 I first had a look to this existing project that used OpenAI API Key:

 {{< cards >}}